-(Note: Feature analysis last updated January 2025) There’s Claude Code, Claude Desktop, Claude on the web, Claude Code on the web, Claude for Chrome, Claude mobile.
-Then there’s MCPs, skills, hooks, slash commands.
+(Note: Feature analysis last updated March 2026) There’s Claude Code, Claude Desktop (now with three tabs: Chat, Cowork, and Code), Claude on the web, Claude Code on the web, Claude for Chrome, Claude mobile, Office add-ins, and now a Marketplace.
+Then there’s MCPs, skills, hooks, plugins.
 It’s a lot, and it keeps growing.
 At some point I stopped being able to keep track of what works where, and I’m someone who uses this stuff daily.

-This is my attempt to make sense of it.
+This is my attempt to make sense of it, updated because half the original article was already outdated.

 ALL THE CLAUDE PRODUCTS